-Port wine stain (PWS), also called nevus flammeus, is a congenital, cutaneous vascular malformation involving post-capillary venules which produce a light pink to red to dark-red- violet discoloration of human skin.
+Port wine stain (PWS), also called nevus flammeus, is a congenital, cutaneous vascular malformation.
+It involves post-capillary venules which produce a light pink to red to dark-red- violet discoloration of human skin.
 PWS occurs in an estimated 3 children per 1,000 live births, affecting males and females and all racial groups equally.
 There appears to be no hereditary predilection for PWS within families.
 There are no known risk factors or ways to prevent PWS.
+Check out this Web-MD article or this slideshow of port wine stains at the Mayo clinic.

 Since most of the malformations occur on the face, PWS is a clinically significant problem in the great majority of patients.
 PWS should not be considered a cosmetic problem but a disease with potentially devastating psychological and physical complications.
 Detailed studies have documented lower self-esteem and problems with interpersonal relations in PWS patients.